lanl/ELEMENTS/swage/README.md

 } // end for loop over nodes
 ```

-SWAGE supports undstructured meshes so the number of corners aournd a node various across the mesh.
+SWAGE supports unstructured meshes so the number of corners around a node can vary across the mesh.
 SWAGE offers many ways to access index neighbors.
 One example is accessing all nieghboring cells to a cell,

 ```
 for(int cell_gid = 0; cell_gid < mesh.num_cells(); cell_gid++){